2026 Australian Music Foundation First Nations Awards

 The Awards support students pursuing classical music pathways.

-Students studying non-classical styles such as jazz, musical theatre or contemporary voice are not eligible for this programme.
+While study in classical music is preferred, First Nations students studying non-classical styles such as jazz, musical theatre or contemporary voice are encouraged to apply.

 Not sure if you meet all the criteria?
 Apply anyway—we’d love to hear from you!